 According to eMarketer, LinkedIn currently holds approximately one-third of B2B display ad spend in the US (where $5.09 billion is being spent in B2B display advertising this year).

-Check out this chart from eMarketer to see how LinkedIn ad spending in the B2B space is expected to continue to grow in coming years:
+According to eMarketer LinkedIn ad spending in the B2B space is expected to continue to grow in the coming years.

 eMarketer has a few noteworthy takeaways from this research:

 - LinkedIn currently holds the largest share of US B2B display ad spending with 32.2% of the $5.09 billion total.

 - LinkedIn is outperforming its social media competitors including Facebook and Twitter in US B2B ad sales.